rohit777agrawal/Java/README.md

 # Java

+# Structure.java
+    This program is very basic.
+To print something on console.
+    Prints a beautiful stucture.
 # Switch.java
     Program is designed to learn how switch loop works.
     The main method calls a printDayOfTheWeek method to show which day is it.